KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/brand-kit.md

 ### Can I edit or clone a Brand Kit later?

 Yes.
-You can edit all fields or clone a kit to create a new variant with similar settings.
+If you have access to edit the Brand Kit, then you can edit all fields or clone a kit to create a new variant with similar settings.

 ### How many Brand Kits can I create?